Skip to content

 include:

-# Load the Elastic input module folder: https://doc.log10x.com/run/input/analyzer/elasticsearch
+# Load the Elastic input module folder: https://doc.log10x.com/run/input/analyzer/elastic

-- modules/input/analyzer/elasticsearch
+- run/modules/input/analyzer/elasticsearch

 # Load a 10x JavaScript file https://doc.log10x.com/api#js